SixSq/sixsq.github.io/_industries/2-telco.md

 ---
 layout: telco
-product-title: Telecommunication &amp; Network Service Providers
+product-title: Telcos
 product-description: Learn how Nuvla.io enables telcos to revolutionize their offering to multiple industries
+product-summary: A suite of apps which deliver cutting-edge monitoring, minimise latency  &amp; more.
 product-background-img: bg-hero-telco.png
 product-next-target: overview
 image: industry-telco.png